 If you are experienced with other contest logging software, beware.
 SkookumLogger is (deliberately) not like other loggers, and you may be confused and frustrated.

-The SkookumLogger feature set is driven by a combination of my personal interests (HF CW contests) and requests from serious users, as you can infer by reading the release notes.
-There is no email reflector, blog, whatever, for SkookumLogger.
-Please contact me directly if you find a bug or want to discuss a feature.
+The SkookumLogger feature set is driven by a combination of my personal interests (HF CW contests) and requests from serious users.

-The boxes labeled Run and Pounce contains the logging data entry fields.
-The number of fields depends on the contest type.
-To complete a QSO, type a call into the Call field, navigate to the remaining fields and fill them, then press the return key.
+The boxes labeled Run and Pounce contains the logging data entry fields; for the two-radio operating configuration the boxes are labeled Radio 1 and Radio 2.
+These entry boxes enable interleaving QSOs, with the ability to type into either box while transmitting QSO information for the other box.
+The number of QSO entry fields depends on the contest rules.
+To complete a QSO, type a call into the Call field, tap spacebar or tab to navigate to the next field, press the return key to add the QSO to your log.
 Call signs that are duplicates or multipliers are displayed with user-defined fonts and colors.
-The panes to the left of the QSO entry boxes shows partial-call completions from the SCP database and the current log.
+The panes to the left of the QSO entry boxes shows partial-call completions with brackets that identify the source of the match.

 The log table columns can be resized, reordered, and hidden/shown.
 The table can be sorted on any column.
 You can filter the log table on the Band, Call, Mode, Notes, Received, and Sent columns using the search field in the status area.
 The SQ (Suspect QSO) column contains a checkmark when the app thinks there is something wrong with the logged QSO.